Learn Arabic at our summer language immersion program for teens.

 Arabic students at the Academy will learn Modern Standard Arabic.
 Sometimes called the Literary Arabic, this dialect is widely taught in schools, universities and used in work places, government and the media.
 There are many dialects of Arabic spoken in different countries in the Middle East and North Africa, and some of these dialects are not mutually intelligible, but people from these countries all use the Modern Standard Arabic to communicate with each other.

 “Studying at the Academy was an amazing experience that helped me improve my knowledge of Arabic.
 I will remember this experience for the rest of my life.”

 Arabic language Academy students enjoy their full language immersion experience in the classroom, where they are exposed to different dialects through their teachers, and through cultural activities.
 Understanding Arabic culture goes hand in hand with learning the language.
 For Arabic students, cultural exploration may include:

 - Drawing maps of the Middle East

-- Listening to Middle Eastern music or belly dancing
+- Listening to Middle Eastern music

 - Drawing calligraphy or applying henna designs to hands and feet